Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Netherlands to Reykjavik (Keflavik)

-There is 1 airport in Netherlands that has a direct connection to Reykjavik (Keflavik), which is Amsterdam.
 From Amsterdam, direct flights are offered by Icelandair, Play and Transavia.

 Flights from Norway to Reykjavik (Keflavik)

 From Bergen, direct flights are offered by Icelandair.
-This is a seasonal route that starts in December and ends in January.
+This is a seasonal route that starts in May and ends in October.

 From Oslo, direct flights are offered by Icelandair, Norwegian and SAS (Star Alliance).